Sight Distance Analysis

 The results of the analysis are written to a text file, which will pop up after the analysis.

-Sightlines can also be viewed in the Perspective viewer.
+Sightlines can also be viewed in the object model as part of the road task.

-Sightlines can also be drawn to the drawing files using the function Draw Sight Distance Lines.
+Sightlines can also be drawn to the DWG files using the function Draw Sight Distance Lines.

-Run the function from the following location of the floating window Road Model:
+Run the function from the following location in the Road task:

 The dialog box Sight Distance Analysis will pop up.